Human Foods to Share with Dogs

 • Whole grains: Whole grains, such as brown rice and oatmeal, are a good source of fiber for dogs.
 You can cook whole grains for your dog or give them to them dry.

-See also How to Feed Your Dog a Healthy Rabbit Meat Diet
+See also How to Keep Your Dog Warm During Winter

 Human foods to avoid sharing with dogs